Kernix13/dr-meds-app/SECURITY.md

 ## Reporting a Vulnerability

-Please report security vulnerabilities to [INSERT CONTACT METHOD].
+Please report security vulnerabilities to [Kernix Web Design](help@kernixwebdesign.com).
 If the issue is confirmed, we will release a patch as soon as possible.